scylladb/scylla-rust-driver/CONTRIBUTING.md

 `coverage-report` prints a per-file summary and writes an HTML report to `target/llvm-cov/html/index.html` (open it in a browser for a line-by-line view) and an lcov file to `target/llvm-cov/lcov.info`.
 `make clean-coverage` resets the collected data.

-Doctests aren't measured -- cargo-llvm-cov's doctest coverage support requires nightly Rust, and this repo targets stable -- but `test-coverage` still runs them for correctness, same as `test` does.

 ### Writing tests that need to connect to Scylla